 Koi are a very hardy breed of fish compared to goldfish, which makes them a perfect fit for extreme weather.
 However, under circumstances, Koi develop some conditions that might cease their growth and overall performance.
 Some common Koi diseases are Aeromonas, carp pox, Dropsy, costia, columnaris, and anchor worms.

 These diseases are either caused by bacteria, viruses, or some parasites, and the best treatment for Koi diseases is isolation.
 However, the problem is, Koi is a powerful and large breed of fish.
 It might be a nuisance to capture them single-handedly.
-It’s recommended that you use a Net with long handles to reach your Koi without causing much trouble.
+It’s recommended that you use a net with long handles to reach your Koi without causing much trouble.

 On the other hand, goldfish may be low-maintenance and easy to care for, but they are more sensitive and demand specialized care.
 This is especially true if you prefer fancy goldfish.

-Some of the most common Goldfish Diseases are ich, flukes, fish lice, velvet, fin rot, etc., The treatment of goldfish is much easier than Koi because of the water volume.
+Some of the most common Goldfish diseases are ich, flukes, fish lice, velvet, fin rot, etc., The treatment of goldfish is much easier than Koi because of the water volume.
 Also, goldfish are smaller in size and can be removed with a regular-sized net.

 I’ve compiled a list of the most frequently asked questions concerning Koi vs Goldfish.
 Please don’t hesitate to comment if you have more to add.

-Can Koi and goldfish survive in the same pond?
+Can they survive in the same pond?

 Frankly, yes, under some circumstances.

-Like I discussed earlier, Koi are much larger in size than goldfish.
+As I discussed earlier, Koi are much larger in size than goldfish.
 Therefore, you would need ample space to fill your ponds with Koi and goldfish, both.

 Furthermore, goldfish enjoy the company of aquatic plants while Koi will enjoy to eating most of them.
-Hence, there should be a partition for aquatic plants to keep the two breeds catered and happy.
+Hence, there should be a partition for aquatic plants to keep the two breeds catered to and happy.

-The last point being the treatment of diseases.
+The last point is the treatment of diseases.
 Koi body has different requirements, and since they are graced with larger bodies than goldfish, it might be tough to catch and isolate them.
 Therefore, you need better nets with a solid strategy to deal with such unfortunate situations.

 In addition to these points, despite being hardy and low-maintenance, Koi and goldfish demand proper attention and extensive care.
 Consequently, you will have to invest more time and knowledge in keeping the two together.